mratsim/Arraymancer/README.md

 - Managing and deploying Python (2.7, 3.5, 3.6) and packages version in a robust manner requires devops-fu (virtualenv, Docker, ...)
 - Python data science ecosystem does not run on embedded devices (Nvidia Tegra/drones) or mobile phones, especially preprocessing dependencies.

-Nim is compiled, no need to worry about version conflicts and the whole toolchain being in need of fixing due to Python version updates.
-Furthermore, as long as your platform supports C, Arraymancer will run on it from Raspberry Pi to mobile phones and drones.

-Note: Arraymancer Cuda/Cudnn backend is shaping up and convolutional neural nets are just around the corner.

 ### Bridging the gap between deep learning research and production
 The deep learning frameworks are currently in two camps:
 - Research: Theano, Tensorflow, Keras, Torch, PyTorch
 - Production: Caffe, Darknet, (Tensorflow)

-Putting a research model in production, on a drone or as a webservice for example, is difficult:
-- Transforming a tuned research model (in Python) to a usable Caffe or Darknet model (in C) is not trivial. ~PMML is supposed to be the "common" XML description of ML models but is not really supported by anyone.~
-**Edit - Sept 7, 2017: Microsoft and Facebook are announcing [Open Neural Network Exchange](https://research.fb.com/facebook-and-microsoft-introduce-new-open-ecosystem-for-interchangeable-ai-frameworks/)**

 Furthermore, Python preprocessing steps, unless using OpenCV, often needs a custom implementation (think text/speech preprocessing on phones).